When it comes to retail shipping, customers want two things: they want it cheap and they want it fast.

 Overnight shipping is the second quickest way, after same-day delivery, to ship orders.
 It’s also referred to as one-day shipping, or next-morning or next-day delivery.
 Names aside, overnight shipping guarantees that customers will receive their package on the next business day.

 In the United States, popular carriers including USPS, FedEx, UPS, and DHL all offer overnight shipping.
 As customers become more attuned to online shopping, the demand for faster delivery and shipping is inevitable.
 Overnight shipping is a great option for most retailers who want to meet those expectations.

 Two-day shipping can offer a competitive advantage like same-day and overnight delivery.
 But people will expect it to be free.
-A National Retail Federation study found that 29% of people left a purchase behind because two-day shipping came at an extra cost.
+A study by Ware2Go, a UPS company, found that 42% of shoppers expect a two-day shipping option during checkout.

 Affordable shipping options can lead to increased orders and higher AOV